End of an era.

 Throughout my journey in the career industry, I feel a deep sense of joy and satisfaction as I see my clients achieve their goals.
 Many goals I never achieved myself, such as focusing only on Design Resumes.
 Now I want to explore how all the initiatives with social media come together to promote my own business.

-Perhaps I will explore more partnerships like the one I have with Jason Alba.
+Perhaps I will explore more partnerships similar to the one I have with Jason Alba.
 I want to use marketing tools, like e-mail newsletters to my client base and build a follow-up system.
 In addition, I want to continue to grow, learn, dream, and enjoy the world around me.

 I want to do fun things, like ride horses, maybe learn to paddle, travel, finish my house remodel, work in my garden, play with Teddy, read, and enjoy my friends and family.
 It would be great to have a little free time.
 I want to go to career industry conferences and get to know my wonderful colleagues.